HKUST-KnowComp/FKGE/README.md

 ### Federated Knowledge Graphs Embedding
-Please send any questions about the code and/or the algorithm to

 **After obtaining KG's initital embeddings from running the baseline model (make sure there are embeddings in the ```experiment/0/``` folder), run**: